 Our course directors, instructors and guest speakers are professionals in the Life Science industry, most of whom have experienced the transition between academia and industry.
 You will have the opportunity to talk one on one with some of the most respected professionals in the field, and have a direct feeling on how to achieve your professional goals.

 The Fundamentals of the Bioscience Industry Program runs from the end of January until mid-May.
-Classes will meet twice a week, on Tuesdays and Thursdays from 6 PM to 8:30 PM.
-In addition, there is one class held on a Saturday for the entire day.
+Classes will meet twice a week, on Tuesdays and Thursdays from 5:45 PM to 8:30 PM.

-The Program is offered at two locations: Stony Brook Manhattan and Stony Brook Long Island Campuses.
+The Program is offered at Stony Brook University in Stony Brook, NY.

 During the program you will be asked to actively participate and work in teams to prepare a commercialization project including a final report and presentation.
 While this project is intense, there will be many class meetings dedicated to working on your group project.
 Program participants should expect to spend time outside of class working on the group project.
 The time needed to dedicate to the project outside of class increases as the semester progresses.

 The complete application includes the application form, a resume, personal statement, one letter of recommendation, one copy of your latest academic transcript (current graduate students only), a non-refundable application fee ($40), and a deposit ($500).
-For more information visit our on-line application information page.
+Visit our application information page to see the current application deadlines.

 The program is very competitive and applications will be considered until class is full.
 A maximum of 20 students per location will be admitted to the program.
 Therefore, interested applicants are encouraged to apply early.